panopset/foundations/README.md

     git clone https://github.com/panopset/foundations.git
     cd foundations

+## Tomcat server.
+In the profiles/tomcat folder, there are detailed [instructions](./profiles/tomcat/README.md) on how to set up a Tomcat server.

 ## Jenkins server.
-In the profiles/jenkins folder, there are detailed [instructions](./profiles/jenkins/README.md) on how to set up a jenkins server.
+In the profiles/jenkins folder, there are detailed [instructions](./profiles/jenkins/README.md) on how to set up a Jenkins server.

 ## Workstation.
 In the profiles/pc folder, there are detailed [instructions](./profiles/pc/README.md)